visual-framework/vf-core/components/vf-header/README.md

 ## About

+This component has been <span style="color: rgb(228, 0, 70);">deprecated</span>.
+No alternative is provided and the pattern should not be used.

 ## Install

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-header` with this command.